-by Greg King on February 10, 2009 in Network-Attached Storage
+by Greg King on February 10, 2009 in Networking, Storage

 Synology has become well-known over the years for producing some of the highest-quality NAS boxes on the planet, some of which we’ve taken a look at in the past, and the new DS209+ is no exception.
 Though expensive, it has a huge feature-set and superb performance to back it up, which makes it a good buy for anyone with a fairly lenient budget.